Anuj-negi2207/alumni-portal-VIT/README.md

-IITH Alumni portal
+VIT-B Alumni portal
 ==================

-This project will host code for the IITH Alumni portal.
+This project will host code for the VIT-B Alumni portal.

 Installation
 ------------